archivesunleashed/docker-aut/coursework/lessonplan.md

 Then press "Start."

 If you're lucky, the terminal window will appear.
+If you're asked for a username or password, it is:
+  - username: `vagrant`
+  - password: `vagrant`

 ### Option Two: Vagrant